-For Mediocredito Italiano, on 29th June, 2016, the Italian Revenue Agency, Lombardy Regional Office, Large Taxpayers Office served a report on findings relating to a tax audit launched on 9th April, 2014 concerning direct taxes, IRAP, VAT and obligations of the tax collection agents relating to the 2011 tax period.
+With respect to Mediocredito Italiano, on 29 June 2016, the Italian Revenue Agency, Lombardy Regional Office, served a report on findings relating to a tax audit launched on 9 April 2014 concerning direct taxes, Italian regional tax on productive activities ("IRAP"), VAT and obligations of the tax collection agents relating to the 2011 tax period.
 The audit concluded without any findings against Mediocredito Italiano.
+As for previous disputes, a dispute concerning VAT for 2007, involving allegedly non-existent transactions and boat leasing (€6 million), was settled in a manner partially favourable to the company.